This Airport Guide covers the international airside (passengers-only) zone of Ninoy Aquino International Airport’s Terminal 3.

 T3 also has a number of restricted holding areas, utilised mainly for US-bound flights that require more stringent security.
 These sections are screened off from the rest of the terminal by glass-and-steel walls (like the one on the right side of the following picture).
 Access is regulated by an extra checkpoint equipped with metal detectors and baggage scanners.

-Full-service airlines – as well as large aircraft employed by any airline, LCCs included – normally dock at gates close to the middle of the terminal building.
-The boarding piers attached to these gates are fitted with double aerobridges, but they’re not always deployed together (typically only one will be in service regardless of aircraft size).
+Full-service airlines – as well as large aircraft employed by any airline, LCCs included – normally dock at gates close to the middle of the terminal.
+The boarding piers are fitted with double aerobridges, but they’re not always deployed together (typically only one will be in service regardless of aircraft size).

-LCC flights often use the distant gates along the the south-eastern finger of T3, a very long walk from immigration and security.
-For example, I’ve regularly boarded narrow-body aircraft docked at Gate 105/106, a pair sitting all the way at the very tip of the terminal.
+LCC flights operated with smaller aircraft are usually assigned to the distant gates along the south-eastern finger of T3, a long walk from immigration and security.

-The gates at the far end are designed for smaller planes and are equipped either with a single aerobridge or – as in the case of Gate 105/106 – with twin aerobridges that can each be connected to a different aircraft.
+The gates at the far end are designed for narrow-body planes and are equipped either with a single aerobridge or – as in the case of Gate 105/106 – twin aerobridges that can each be connected to a different aircraft.

-One consistent element of T3’s larger gates is the way in which people are funnelled into planes.
-At most gates, passengers use a long ramp to descend from the departures floor to the boarding pier, then through an aerobridge into their waiting aircraft.
+At T3’s larger gates, passengers use a long ramp to descend from the departures floor to the boarding pier.
+From there, an aerobridge leads them straight to their waiting aircraft.

 T3’s domestic wing (covered in a separate guide) also has a number of bus gates at tarmac level, from which passengers are transported to aircraft waiting at remote parking stands.